1. Home: Explore careers

 Direct Application

-If you do not have art and design qualifications, but can show that you have the talent to illustrate, you could contact companies directly with examples of your work.
+If you do not have art or design qualifications, you can contact companies directly to share examples of your work.

-The Writers' & Artists' Yearbook gives advice on how to:
+You can find information on the Writers' & Artists' Yearbook on how to:

 • get started as a freelance illustrator